Part horticulturist, part extreme gardener, I inform, engage, and make it FUN!

 Don’t have time to nurture fussy fruit trees?
-You can still grow your own fruit…and you can easily grow more than you need.
+You can still grow your own fruit.
 Become self-sufficient in fruit that you can use for preserves, pies, and juice—all without the fuss that many tree fruits demand.
-This talk focuses on three often-forgotten crops: currants and gooseberries; elderberries; and serviceberries.
-Then it looks at other no-fuss fruits.
+This talk focuses on easy-to-grow crops including currants, gooseberries, elderberries, serviceberries, haskaps, and Nanking cherries.
 If you’ve ever wondered if you could replace store-bought juice with your own, this talk is for you.

 Real Gardening Experience

 I speak from the heart when it comes to gardening.
-I'm a life-long gardener who has managed to garden wherever I have lived—creating allotment gardens, container gardens, indoor gardens, and gardens hewn from overgrown backyards of rented houses.
+I'm a life-long gardener and have gardened wherever I have lived—with allotment gardens, container gardens, indoor gardens, and gardens hewn from overgrown backyards of rented houses.

-Along with a horticultural science degree, my work experience spans plant propagation, greenhouses, biological controls, nursery and conservatory plants, and horticultural supplies.
+Along with an agricultural science degree, my work experience spans plant propagation, greenhouses, biological controls, nursery and conservatory plants, and horticultural supplies.